maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Indicating to the user when Stripe Checkout dialog may be blocked by an ad or a popup blocker, by a JavaScript security policy, or by a broken network connection.

 = 2.0.0 =
 * Having stripe-php 3.4.0 explicitly request the Stripe servers to communicate via Stripe API version 2016-03-07.